Gluten Free Funnel Cake

 One of my Facebook friends asked me if I had a gluten free funnel cake recipe.
 I didn’t, but it intrigued me, as I had never made one, or tasted one before.
 I headed on over to one of my favorite chef’s, Alton Brown, to see how he made them.
 You can watch his Funnel Cake video.
 Either click on the photo with the arrow or the Video tab above the recipe.
 Funnel cakes are usually served at fairs, carnivals and street vendors.
 If you’re missing them now that you’re gluten free, try making this recipe at home.
 I must say, they are very addicting!

 Because a high protein flour is needed so that the liquid is absorbed by the flour, I used sorghum flour.
 It contains double the amount of protein compared to rice flour.
-I was tempted on using rice flour, as it creates a good crust when fried, but knowing that the high egg amount would brown nicely, I used the sorghum.
+I was tempted to use rice flour, as it creates a good crust when fried, but knowing that the high egg amount would brown nicely, I used the sorghum.

 I chose Alton’s funnel cake recipe to convert to gluten free because he uses water instead of milk or cream, making it a dairy-free delight when using a dairy-free buttery spread, though I used unsalted butter.
 If you like a more cake-like texture I suggest using milk.
 I hope you enjoy these gluten free funnel cakes as much as I did.
 They’re so fun to make!